 The larval stage last 2 weeks.
 Once the egg has hatched, a very small (and hungry) caterpillar emerges.
 During this time, the caterpillar will spend most of it's time eating so it will need fresh leaves everyday.
 As the caterpillar grows and becomes too large for its skin, it molts.
 The intervals between molts are called instars.
 Monarchs go through 5 instars.
 Click here if you'd like to learn more about differentiating the different instars.

-Once the Monarch larvae has reached their final molting stage, they will spin silk from which they hang upside down by their last pair of prolegs and create a chrysalis.
+Once the Monarch larvae has reached their final molting stage, they will hang upside down by their last pair of prolegs and create a chrysalis.
 They will spend between 1 and 2 weeks inside the chrysalis.

 Before the butterfly emerges, the chrysalis will turn from green to clear like in the picture below.
 Once adults, Monarchs will live another two to six weeks in the summer.
 However, the last generation of super Monarchs that complete the migration much longer, about six to nine months.